dballari/dualtone/readme.txt

 == Changelog ==

 = 1.0.1 =
+* change color and increase border of highlight-parts
 * fix button colors in section-1
 * add dualtone logo in svg format
 * add border radius to sections to match accent border style variation